JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 author: "[Ruslan](https://github.com/InAnYan)"
 ---

-My name is Ruslan and I am currently working on integrating AI into JabRef in the context of [Google Summer of Code 2024](https://summerofcode.withgoogle.com/).

-﻿I am thrilled to present the cutting-edge AI capabilities now integrated into JabRef, namely the "AI Summary" and the "AI Chat" features.
+My name is Ruslan and I am currently working on [integrating AI into JabRef in the context of Google Summer of Code 2024](https://summerofcode.withgoogle.com/programs/2024/projects/nFxX1kbl).
+I am thrilled to present the cutting-edge AI capabilities now integrated into JabRef, namely the "AI Summary" and the "AI Chat" features.
 These Innovations are designed to revolutionize your research experience!

 In short: